FocusSocio-cultural dimensions of perceived learner differences

 - Naturalistic Intelligence (Howard Gardner, 1990s) – awareness of, sensitivity to, and capacity to maintain harmony with the more-than-human world

-- Triarchic Theory of Intelligence (Theory of Successful Intelligence; Robert Sternberg, 1980s): a three-aspect theory asserting that intellectual competence comprises:
+- Triarchic Theory of Intelligence (Theory of Successful Intelligence) (Robert Sternberg, 1980s): based on a definition of Successful Intelligence in terms of self-awareness that is fitted to setting and meeting personal goals, a three-aspect theory asserting that intellectual competence comprises:

-- Analytical Intelligence – abilities to analyze, compare, evaluate, critique, judge, and other skills measured by intelligence tests
+- Analytical Intelligence (Robert Sternberg, 1980s) – abilities to analyze, compare, evaluate, critique, judge, and other skills measured by intelligence tests

-- Creative Intelligence – skills associated with creating, inventing, exploring, and imagining
+- Creative Intelligence (Robert Sternberg, 1980s) – skills associated with creating, inventing, exploring, and imagining

-- Practical Intelligence – ability to apply one’s intelligence in everyday contexts
+- Practical Intelligence (Everyday Intelligence) (Robert Sternberg, 1980s) – ability to apply one’s intelligence in everyday contexts

 CommentaryThere is a popular, but unfortunate tendency to equate the Social Model of (Dis)Ability with political correctness.
 Social Model of (Dis)Ability looks well beyond the concerns around labelling that are associated with of political correctness, as it attends to practical and immediate actions.
 For example, among discourses associated with the Medical Model of (Dis)Ability, a learner who has trouble parsing speech sounds and relating them to symbols might be labeled “dyslexic” and given focused remediation.
 With a Social Model of (Dis)Ability, that learner might be given similar support while being afforded access to tools that enable functioning in symbol-heavy contexts.